entsoe-web/cee-conf/_events/t01_energy-union-for-cee.md

 __The Energy Union governance and strengthening regional cooperation__ - Vojtech Ferencz, PhD., State Secretary of the Ministry of Economy of the Slovak Republic

-__Regional cooperation in CEE: challenges and opportunities ahead__ - Jan Mládek, Minister, Ministry of Industry and Trade, Czech Republic (tbc)
+__Regional cooperation in CEE: challenges and opportunities ahead__ - Lenka Kovačovská,Deputy Minister for Energy, Ministry of Industry and Trade, Czech Republic

 __Energy Regions: the European Parliament’s expectations__ - Jerzy Buzek, Chair, ITRE Committee, European Parliament __by video message__